Orbit: Learn the game behind the glass

 XP & Streaks

 Players earn XP by completing drills and lessons.
-Consistent play builds streaks, showing progress and encouraging regular practice without interrupting learning.
+Streaks track consistent play, showing progress and encouraging regular practice without interrupting learning.

 Badges & Unlocks